zechlau14/zechlau14.github.io/projects/hot-mutant-vigilantes.md

 categories: one-page superheroes game-jam wip hack
 ---

-a hack of [Grant Howitt's Sexy Battle Wizards](https://gshowitt.itch.io/sexy-battle-wizards).
-Created for [the Hot Mutant Summer Jam](https://itch.io/jam/hot-mutant-summer-jam).

 ## Premise

 YOU ARE A HOT MUTANT VIGILANTE.

 You are a student at a school for gifted youngsters where the extra-curricular activities involve dressing up in spandex and defending the world.
 The school has zero legal authority to do this, hence the label 'vigilante'.
 The government and the humans hate you.

-This work is directly inspired by the X-men.
+This work is a hack of [Grant Howitt's Sexy Battle Wizards](https://gshowitt.itch.io/sexy-battle-wizards), created for [the Hot Mutant Summer Jam](https://itch.io/jam/hot-mutant-summer-jam) and directly inspired by the X-men.

 ## Character Creation